MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-managed-identity.md

 > [!IMPORTANT]
 >
-> In the event of network problems, your storage service may return a `Download Forbidden` error.
+> In the event of network problems, Azure Storage may return a `Download Forbidden` error.
 >
 > This error may occur if you use a private link to access your storage account.
 > In such cases, if the permissions are correct, verify the connectivity to your storage account.